Azasakhe/Netflix/Login-with-Authentication-key.md

 ## How to get the file NFAuthentication.key and the PIN

-You can create the NFAuthentication.key file from any _Personal Computer (desktop / laptop)_, no matter what operating system you use (and Kodi is not needed), then with this file you can login to Netflix add-on from all your devices.
+You can create the NFAuthentication.key file from any _Personal Computer with Linux (e.g. Ubuntu), Mac or Windows (desktop / laptop)_.
+You cannot execute it on Kodi OS's (e.g. LibreELEC) or gaming console.

 To create this file and get the PIN, you need to use one of the following software: